Kamseyz/Kamseyz/README.md

 ---

-## 🧙🏾‍♂️ My Developer Sorcery
+## 🧙🏾‍♂️ What i am into

-- Crafting APIs that are smooth and intuitive
+- Building APIs that are smooth and intuitive
 - Building backend systems that scale
 - Experimenting with UI magic via React + Tailwind
 - Growing with every push, every pull, every merge ✨